VeronicaGlez/Disocactus_transcriptome/presentations/Disocactus_project.md

 #### Background

 *Disocactus* is epifitic and epilitic cacti genus.
-The [cDNA phylogenie](https://bioone.org/journals/willdenowia/volume-46/issue-1/wi.46.46112/Molecular-phylogeny-and-taxonomy-of-the-genus-iDisocactus-i-iCactaceae/10.3372/wi.46.46112.full) had shown that *Disocactus* is a monophyletic group altought it contrastan floral morphology. *Disocactus* has 13 species distribuited in Mexico and Central America.
+The [cDNA phylogenie](https://bioone.org/journals/willdenowia/volume-46/issue-1/wi.46.46112/Molecular-phylogeny-and-taxonomy-of-the-genus-iDisocactus-i-iCactaceae/10.3372/wi.46.46112.full) had shown that *Disocactus* is a monophyletic group in spite of its contrastant floral morphology. *Disocactus* has 13 species distribuited in Mexico and Central America.
 The principal features in *Disocactus* are flowers with vivid colors and diurnal anthesis.
 The morphologic diversity in the group can be observed in the size, color, hue, essence, number of periath segments, and shape (actinomorphic or zygomorphyc).

 ![phylogenie](phylogenie_morpho.jpg)